The Devil’s Advocate

 It’s close in mood, feel and general tackiness to the Arnold Schwarzenegger film made around the same time, End of Days, which packs in a similar level of hokey religious schlock to coincide with the turn of the millennium.
 It manages to get more genuinely creepy moments, however, with Kevin’s wife Mary Ann (Charlize Theron) being driven crazy by New York and its satanic tendencies a la Rosemary’s Baby.
 This film is better when it stays subtle, with disconcerting creepiness.
 When it descends to balls of fire and moving walls it just looks tacky, like Drag Me To Hell with decent acting.

 It’s always better to assume films like this don’t have a message, because if they did it would be one so absurd and ultra conservative as to make the film unwatchable.
-The Devil’s Advocate appears to equate the legal profession with serving Satan, with lawyers everywhere promoting evil one acquittal at a time, proving Kevin’s hardcore Christian mother right in her belief that New York is a “fallen Babylon”.
-You can almost play religion bingo with the number of references dropped in from “Mount Sinai Hospital”, nods to the Holy Trinity, satanic imagery and scenes in churches.
+The Devil’s Advocate appears to equate the legal profession with serving Satan, with lawyers everywhere promoting evil one acquittal at a time, proving Kevin’s hardcore Christian mother is right in her belief that New York is a “fallen Babylon”.
 If this film has a message it’s one that modernity is akin to evil.
 Given that most people involved in its production probably live in a city, it’s likely just some sweeping religious mumbo jumbo that’s not meant to be thought about for too long.

 The final twenty minutes are so over the top that they are funny rather than scary or profound.
 This isn’t to deny the film’s good moments, but by the time the credits roll you’ll feel like you’ve watched another silly Satan film with little substance beneath the flames.